OpenNews/srccon-work/homepage.md

 ## Sponsorships

 Is your company or organization able to help make SRCCON happen?
-We offer a full rundown of available packages on [our sponsor page](/sponsors), and each level of sponsorship has tickets available, either as a part of the sponsorship package or held for reserved purchase.
+We offer a full rundown of available packages on [our sponsorship page](/sponsors/details), and each level of sponsorship has tickets available, either as a part of the sponsorship package or held for reserved purchase.

 ## What's next?